Timeline of the Syrian civil war (2020): Idlib

 The Syrian government continued to launch major attacks on rebel groups in Northwestern Syria ("Greater Idlib"), with Russian air support.
 Continued operations have caused over 200,000 refugees to flee the area, with many fleeing to Turkey.

 On 11 January, Russia announced that a ceasefire had been agreed to in the area of Idlib and Northwest Syria, between Russia, Syria, Syrian rebels and Turkey.
 This was due to requests by Turkey for a ceasefire, in order to stop the flow of Syrian refugees into Turkey.
 However, some regional news outlets reported that Syria launched further attacks near Idlib, in Ma'arrat al-Nu'man District and the villages of Maar Shoreen, Talmenes, and Maar Shamshah, even after the ceasefire had officially begun.

 On 21 January, Russian warplanes targeted a farm on the outskirts of the Kafar Taal village, in western Aleppo province, killing nine civilians, among them six children, and also targeted areas in the southern and south-eastern countryside of Idlib, inflicting damage to property.

 On 28 January, the Syrian Arab Army captured the strategic city of Ma'arrat al-Nu'man.
 A war monitor and government media added that the Syrian army went into the city under the protection of heavy air strikes.

 Northeastern Syria

-According to Andalou Agency, on 18 January, U.S. troops blocked a Russian convoy from entering Rmelan, where the U.S. is protecting oil fields under SDF administration.
+According to Anadolu Agency, on 18 January, U.S. troops blocked a Russian convoy from entering Rmelan, where the U.S. is protecting oil fields under SDF administration.
 Tension occurred between the two groups as U.S. soldiers asked the Russian soldiers to return to the Amuda district in northwest of Al-Hasakah Governorate.

 There was a dispute in the UN Security Council over the re-authorization for border-crossing points into Syria to deliver aid.
 The existing authorization expired on 10 January 2020.
 In December 2019, China and Russia vetoed a proposal to renew all four existing crossing points, which are located in Iraq, Jordan, and Turkey; they wished to eliminate all crossing points except the ones in Turkey.
 By January 2020, the dispute was ongoing.